-For more information go to servicesaustralia.gov.au/agepension or call us on the Older Australians line (page 55).
+For more information go to servicesaustralia.gov.au/agepension or call us on the Older Australians line (page 56).

-A claimant must be of Age Pension age to be eligible.

-- People born before 1 July 1955 have reached Age Pension age. - People born between 1 July 1955 and 31 December 1956 will be eligible at age 661⁄2. - People born on or after 1 January 1957 will be eligible at age 67.
+- Claimant must be of Age Pension age to be eligible. - People born before 1 July 1955 have reached Age Pension age. - People born between 1 July 1955 and 31 December 1956 will be eligible at age 661⁄2. - People born on or after 1 January 1957 will be eligible at age 67.

-- be an Australian resident and in Australia on the day the claim is made, unless claiming under an International Social Security Agreement, and - have been an Australian resident for a continuous period of at least 10 years, or - have been an Australian resident for periods that total more than 10 years, with at least 5 of those years in one continuous period, or - have a qualifying residence exemption (arrived as refugee or under a special program).
+- Claimant must: - be an Australian resident (page 55) and in Australia on the day the claim is made, and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid for any period of absence from Australia (some exceptions may apply).
+However, after 26 weeks the rate may change. - Different rules may apply if a person is covered by an International Social Security Agreement.

-People who don't meet these residence requirements may be eligible under other limited circumstances.

-Age Pension can generally be paid for any period of absence from Australia (some exceptions may apply).
-However, after 26 weeks the rate may change.

-Different rules may apply in the case of travel to New Zealand or if a person is covered by an International Social Security Agreement.
-Certain periods in countries with which Australia has an International Social Security Agreement may count towards Australian residence.
 For more information go to servicesaustralia.gov.au/international

-•

 Status Basic rate (per fortnight) Typical total rate (per fortnight)

-Single \$882.20 \$967.50
+Single \$900.80 \$987.60

-Partnered \$665.00 \$729.30
+Partnered \$679.00 \$744.40

+Couple combined \$1,358.00 \$1,488.80